5% discount for members of British Columbia sheep organizations continues for 2026!

 Sheep or angora goat shearing

-$12 per sheep over ten
+$12 per sheep or goats over ten

 no setup or travel fees